nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * Try to produce unlikely ideas

-Cleese
-Make an imaginative leap
-“...the bigger the leap, the longer the creative period is likely to be.”
+In [Creativity](https://amzn.to/3p14JkC), Cleese encourages us to "make an imaginative leap", but warns us that "the bigger the leap, the longer the creative period is likely to be.”

 Hamming
 “The false starts and false solutions often sharpen the next approach you try.
 YOu now know how not to do it!
 You have a smaller number of approaches left to explore.
 You have a better idea of what will not work and possibly why it will not work.”